SuperJMN/CodeGeneration/README.md

 }
 ```

-Each sample will print the generated code for the one expression.
+Each sample will print the generated code for a given expression.

 - Sample1 is the expression above.
 - Sample2 is a little more complex expression.

+**PLEASE NOTICE** that the code is generated from an **AST**, not from the actual source code.

 Feel free to copy or investigate!